Youth in Development Program Coordinator

 C. Native/fluent speaker of Spanish

 Volunteers need to demonstrate an Intermediate Mid level of oral and written proficiency in Spanish for community placement by the end of Pre-Service Training.
-Most Volunteers will work directly in Spanish and some will work in communities with Mayan languages with support from a Spanish/Mayan speaking community member.
-Volunteers serving in areas where Mayan languages are spoken may study the local language once they arrive to their community to assist with integration into the community and basic communication.
+Most Volunteers will work directly in Spanish, and some will work in communities with Mayan languages with support from a Spanish/Mayan-speaking community member.
+Volunteers serving in areas where Mayan languages are spoken may study the local language once they arrive in their community to assist with integration into the community and basic communication.